Get all Term data from database by Term ID. To retrieve term data by name, slug or ID, use get_term_by() instead

 The fields returned are:

 Warning: string vs integer confusion!
-Other than the get_terms() function this function returns numeric fields as integer and not as string.
+Note that this function returns numeric fields as integers and not as strings.
+This is the opposite behavior of the get_terms() function, which does return numeric fields as strings.

 Get Term offers some handy information, but unfortunately lacks a link value.